cartheur/M6x09-CoCoC/README.md

 delete all files in the checkout (that is, all the files _not_ in the `.git/` directory) and call `git checkout` again to get them all back, then all of the text files (mostly source code) will be checked out with CR-only line endings instead of LF for Unix-type systems or CRLF for DOS/Windows-type systems.
 At this point, you should be able to copy the files over to an OS-9 filesystem without causing trouble for it.

+## ToDo

+Integrate the latest GitHub tools on a `./configure` for an automatic build.